On the Superlinear Relationship between SGD Noise Covariance and Loss Landscape Curvature: Conclusion and Discussion

-Our approach is conceptually distinct from the Fisher approximation in that it directly probes the microscopic structure of per-sample Hessians, rather than relying on likelihood-based surrogate assumptions.
-Through the suppression experiment, we further trace the observed superlinear scaling ($\gamma \sim 1.4 > 1$) to the entanglement between curvature eigenvalues and their projecting directions, thereby clarifying the fundamental difference between MSE and CE.
-While we hypothesize that this distinction is rooted in the differing convergence properties of KL divergence and quadratic loss \cite{soudry2018the,lu2021neuralcollapsecrossentropyloss}, elucidating the precise mechanism and its implications for generalization remains an important direction for future work.
+Unlike the Fisher approximation, our approach directly probes the microscopic structure of per-sample Hessians rather than relying on likelihood-based surrogates.
+Suppression experiments trace the observed superlinear scaling ($\gamma \sim 1.4$) to the entanglement between curvature eigenvalues and projection directions, clarifying differences between MSE and cross-entropy losses.
+A key implication is that $\mathbf{C}$ provides a superlinear proxy for Hessian geometry that is more informative than the linear Fisher approximation.
+In particular, $\gamma>1$ reflects enhanced anisotropic noise along stiff directions, suggesting a possible mechanism for biasing optimization toward flatter regions of the loss landscape.